casper-ecosystem/cep-78-enhanced-nft/tutorials/standard-migration-tutorial.md

 ### Initiating the Upgrade

-When upgrading using the `casper-client`, we must provide two required arguments:
+When upgrading using the `casper-client`, you must provide two runtime arguments:

-- The [NamedKeyConvention](https://github.com/casper-ecosystem/cep-78-enhanced-nft#namedkeyconventionmode) runtime argument as a u8 value equal to 1: `--session-arg "named_key_convention:u8='1'"`.
-See the [contract code](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/408db77c3b9ca22752c7f877ea99a01dfca03a7b/contract/src/main.rs#L1991) as well.
+- `named_key_convention`: The [NamedKeyConvention](https://github.com/casper-ecosystem/cep-78-enhanced-nft#namedkeyconventionmode) runtime argument as a u8 value equal to 1: `--session-arg "named_key_convention:u8='1'"`.
+See the [ARG_NAMED_KEY_CONVENTION](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/408db77c3b9ca22752c7f877ea99a01dfca03a7b/contract/src/main.rs#L1991).
-- The collection name specified when the contract was [installed](https://github.com/casper-ecosystem/cep-78-enhanced-nft#installing-the-contract) using the `collection_name` option.
-See the [contract code](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/408db77c3b9ca22752c7f877ea99a01dfca03a7b/contract/src/main.rs#L93) as well.
+- `collection_name`: The collection name specified when the contract was [installed](https://github.com/casper-ecosystem/cep-78-enhanced-nft#installing-the-contract) using the `collection_name` option.
+See the [contract code](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/408db77c3b9ca22752c7f877ea99a01dfca03a7b/contract/src/main.rs#L93) for details.

 Here is the `casper-client` command to upgrade and migrate to version 1.1.1 of the NFT collection specified: